PhD, Music (Ethnomusicology), CUNY;

 Assistant Professor, EthnomusicologyProfile:

 I believe that composing, performing, writing, listening, and discussing are interrelated ways of engaging with music.
 I am fascinated by the different repertoires, compositional techniques, and performance styles that people have cultivated around the world.
 As a saxophonist and composer, I take great pleasure in unfamiliar situations and new aesthetic experiences.Courses Taught:

-Critical Minded: New Approaches to Hip Hop Studies, co-edited with Ellie M. Hisama.
-ISAM Monographs No. 35.
-Brooklyn, NY: Institute for Studies in American Music, 2005.
+Critical Minded: New Approaches to Hip Hop Studies, co-edited with Ellie M. Hisama (Institute for Studies in American Music), 2005.

 Intersections of composition and improvisation; music of Iran, Central Asia, and the United States; issues of ethnicity, race, and diasporaProfessional Affiliations:

 Society for American Music